osulp/Scholars-Archive/README.md

 ## Build the base application container
 **Important:** Rebuilding the docker container is required whenever Gemfile or Dockerfile updates affect the application.

-`$ docker-compose build`
+`$ docker-compose build web`

 ## Start all of the services

-- `$ docker-compose up` : Start the containers in the foreground
+- `$ docker-compose up web` : Start the containers in the foreground
-- `$ docker-compose up -d` : Start the containers in the background
+- `$ docker-compose up -d web` : Start the containers in the background

 ## Create an administrator